bitcoin-computer/monorepo/packages/lib/README.md

 This software has been carefully developed over four years by a qualified team.
 However it has not been security reviewed and we cannot guarantee the absence of bugs.
 Bugs can lead to the loss of funds.
 We do not recommend to use this software in production yet.
 Use at your own risk.

-We will remove the beta-tag once we have completed a security review.

 ## Price

-### Testnet

-The Bitcoin Computer will be free forever on testnet.
+* Testnet: The Bitcoin Computer will be free forever on testnet.

-### Mainnet

-The fees to the Bitcoin Computer are exactly the same as the miners fees.
+* Mainnet: The fees to the Bitcoin Computer are exactly the same as the miners fees.

 ## License